Electric car use by country: Bulgaria

 The government does not provide grants for buying electric cars, but at least it does not apply road tax to them.
-Parking electric vehicles in central urban parking zones is free of charge as well.
+Parking electric vehicles in central urban parking zones is also free of charge.

 In 2012, 'green taxi' hybrid cabs went into service in Sofia.
 In 2017, test electric buses joined the public transport fleet of Sofia and in 2018 and 2019, 35 new electric buses went into service.
 It is estimated that by 2021, 20% of the bus fleet of Sofia will be electric.
 Other cities and towns such as Plovdiv, Pernik and Haskovo are also ordering electric buses.

-The first car sharing company in Bulgaria Spark.bg uses only electric cars and as of August 2020 it has a fleet of around 500 electric vehicles and over 200 available charging stations in Sofia.
+The first car sharing company in Bulgaria, Spark.bg, uses only electric cars.
+As of August 2020, it has a fleet of around 500 electric vehicles and over 200 available charging stations in Sofia.
 Courier company Speedy uses 20 electric Renault Kangoo.

 Canada

 The Chevrolet Volt is the all-time top selling EV in Canada.
 Shown here is a fleet of Volts at a solar-powered charging station in Toronto.

-The stock of plug-in electric passenger cars in Canada in use totaled 141,100 units at the end of 2019, consisting of 78,680 all-electric cars and 62,380 plug-in hybrids.
+The stock of plug-in electric passenger cars in Canada in use totaled 901,545 units as of April 2025, consisting of 644,679 all-electric cars and 256,866 plug-in hybrids.
+This represents 3.4% of all light-duty vehicles in Canada.
+Sales had a 15.3% market share in 2024 (11.4% for all-electric cars and 3.9% for plug-in hybrids), but are expected to decrease in 2025.

 Purchase and other incentives for new EVs are offered by the provinces of Quebec and British Columbia.

 In October 2016, Quebec passed legislation that obliges major carmakers to offer an increasing number of PHEV and BEV models, beginning with 3.5% in 2018 and rising to 15.5% in 2020, using a tradable credit system.